-Joseph Trafton is in his inaugural season as Music Director of the Hagen Philharmonic Orchestra, where he conducts numerous symphony concerts and operas.
-He also made his Czech debut in August 2017 at the Ostrava Days Festival, conducting concerts as well as Miroslav Srnka’s opera “Make No Noise.”
-In September 2016 he made his debut in France conducting at the Festival Musica Strasbourg with a diverse program including the world premiere of Verästelungen by Michael Jarrell.
+Joseph Trafton is in his fourth season as Music Director of the Hagen Philharmonic Orchestra, where he conducts numerous symphony concerts and operas.
+Concert highlights include Bruckner “Romantic” Symphony, Strauss Ein Heldenleben, Rachmaninoff 2nd Symphony and Symphonic Dances, Mahler 1st Symphony, Berlioz Symphonie fantastique, Sibelius 2nd Symphony, John Adams Harmonielehre, Debussy La Mer, and Brahms 4th Symphony.
+A frequent guest conductor throughout Europe, he made his Czech debut in 2017 at the Ostrava Days Festival, conducting concerts as well as Miroslav Srnka’s opera “Make No Noise.”
+In 2016 he made his debut in France conducting at the Festival Musica Strasbourg.
 As 1st Kapellmeister at the Nationaltheater Mannheim for five years, he conducted over 300 performances encompassing an vast range of repertoire.
 New productions included the world premiere of Bernhard Lang’s Der Golem, Donizetti’s Lucia di Lammermoor, Britten’s The Turn of the Screw, Schumann’s Scenes from Goethe’s Faust.
 In Mannheim he also conducted numerous revivals, such as Madama Butterfly, Don Carlo, Carmen, Der Freischütz, La Nozze di Figaro, La Traviata, La Bohéme, Die Fledermaus and Turandot and many others.
 In addition, he has led ballet productions including Prokofiev’s Romeo and Juliet, Isadora, Othello, Rilke as well as numerous family concerts including Stravinsky’s Firebird Suite, Dvorak’s New World Symphony, Mussorgsky’s Pictures at an Exhibition, Beethoven’s Eroica Symphony, Britten’s Young Person’s Guide to the Orchestra, and Dukas’ The Sorceror’s Apprentice.

 At the other end of the spectrum, he has a passion for Baroque and Classical music, and studied historic performance practice with Paul O’Dette and Malcolm Bilson.
 He has also collaborated with early music specialists Reinhard Goebel and Emmanuelle Haïm.